JerryI/wljs-docs/docs/frontend/Reference/GUI/TableView.md

 where `table` is a 2D list

-Represents a ready-only table preview for a large set of data.
+Represents a ready-only table preview for an arbitrary 2D set of data.
 For editable tables, please see [InputTable](frontend/Reference/GUI/InputTable.md)

 ## Options

-### `"Height"`
+### `ImageSize`
-specifies the maximum height in pixels
+specifies the maximum width and hight or just width in pixels

 ### `TableHeadings`
 accepts a list of headings